You can comment on planning applications in Medway online.

 - disturbance from building work

 - comments on Lawful Development Certificates (these certificates are applications to determine if planning permission is needed.
 This decision is based on legislation and not judgement on any other matters)

 - condition applications (applications to discharge conditions need to be judged by specialists)

 Your comments on an application, form part of a Statutory Register and we have a duty to make this information available for anyone to inspect.

-If you want your name and address removed please email email@example.com.
+If you want your name and address removed email email@example.com.
 Your comments will be treated as anonymous and less weight will be given to these in the decision making process.

-What happens after you make a comment
+After you make a comment

 All information you send to us in relation to a planning application is public information and will be available for public inspection on the internet.